 - Leave woody debris, plant stalks and stems on the ground to provide habitat

 - Eliminate or minimize the use of pesticides and herbicides through Integrated Pest Management practices

 - Adjust mowing practices to mow less area, less frequently, or higher

 View factsheet Pollinator resources Virtual tour

-The following information is adapted from material written by Mark Phillips, Berkshire Agricultural Ventures, Laura Johnson, UVM Extension, and Jim Schultz, Red Shirt Farm through their involvement in the Climate Adaptation Fellowship (CAF).
+The following information is adapted from material produced through the Climate Adaptation Fellowship (CAF).
 This program brings together farmers and agricultural service providers to apply on-farm climate adaptation management strategies.